 • The HHSC UMPPD schedules a GRC meeting within seven calendar days of receiving a meeting request.

-• Following the meeting of the GRC, the HHSC Guardianship Program section director (GPSD) notifies DFPS and HHSC in writing of the decision within seven calendar days, unless further consultation with the assistant commissioner of Access and Intake or other appropriate parties is required.
+• Following the meeting of the GRC, the HHSC OGS section director (GPSD) notifies DFPS and HHSC in writing of the decision within seven calendar days, unless further consultation with the assistant commissioner of Access and Intake or other appropriate parties is required.
 Any delays in rendering the decision are communicated to DFPS within the same seven-calendar-day period.

-• If the review of decision results in HHSC pursuing guardianship, HHSC expedites the filing to the extent possible.
+• If the review of decision results in HHSC pursuing guardianship, HHSC OGS expedites the filing to the extent possible.